What to Pack for a Machu Picchu Adventure

 Simplify your packing—shop at Nat Hab’s online Gear Store for some of the key items recommended for your adventure.
 Look for this icon in the list below, then go to the Nat Hab Gear Store to start shopping.

-- You will be in a mountainous, cool environment, yet close to the sun.
-Weather can be hot and cool (and wet!) during your adventure, so please pack appropriately.
+- Keep in mind that you will be in a mountainous, cool environment, yet close to the sun.
+Weather can be both hot and cool during this adventure, so please pack appropriately.

 - Waterproof rain jacket with hood